monsoonmaelstrom/book2/book2.md

 “I suspect you got lucky,” she says, watching me closely.
 “Ah.
 There it is.
 You agree.”

 “No. I didn’t get ‘lucky.’
 I made a decision based on a solid understanding of the risks, and I survived.
 As I anticipated.”
-This is true.
+This is all true.

 “Then why are you asking me if I know what happened?”